Skip to main content

 4. Show what your work helped the business understand or control

-A finance or business role is not just a list of tasks.
-Your bullets should show what your work helped improve: visibility, accuracy, deadlines, spending control, reporting quality, forecasting, or operational follow-up.
-That is where the resume gains credibility.
+A finance or business role involves more than just completing tasks.
+Your bullet points should show how your work improved visibility, accuracy, deadlines, spending control, reporting quality, forecasting, or operational follow-up.
+This is what makes your resume credible.

 See Quick rule